DevComPsy/cpm/README.md

 ## Commit message conventions

+Please follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/#summary) guidelines for commit messages.
-We use gitmoji for commit messages.
+Feel free to use gitmoji for commit messages, but insert them at the end of the problem description.
 See this [link](https://gitmoji.dev/) for more information.

 ## Pull request conventions